xiaoronglv/CKAD-exercises/f.services.md

 ![](https://gaforgithub.azurewebsites.net/api?repo=CKAD-exercises/services&empty)

 # Services and Networking (13%)

 ### Create a pod with image nginx called nginx and expose its port 80

+> hint: you can expose it directly when creating the pod

 <details><summary>show</summary>
 <p>